|

 disrupt "neuronal habituation" the phenomenon that with a

 constant signal, nerves and brain fall sleep.
-Changing the

 stimulation causes the brain to start working in a new and